-CLEVELAND INDIANS
+CLEVELAND GUARDIANS

 When baseball teams go through interminably long periods of losing, fans tend to soothe their distressed psyches by ascribing the poor play or lack of luck to paranormal curses ("Curse of the Bambino" in Boston, the "Billy Goat Curse" in Chicago).
-Not in Cleveland.
-Having seen only two consistently competitive teams (the late 1940's and late 1990's), losing has been too much a regular way of life for Indians' fans to blame it on something supernatural.

 The Indians first star was Napoleon Lajoie, one of the greatest hitters in history.
-Lajoie came to the Indians in 1902 from Philadelphia, and although he hit a robust .368, it represented a fifty-four point drop in his batting average from the previous season, when he hit an American League record .422.
+Lajoie came to the Indians in 1902 from Philadelphia, and although he hit a robust .368, it represented a 54 point drop in his batting average from the previous season, when he hit an American League record .422.

-The Indians contested for only one pennant (unsuccessfully) in the Lajoie era, but the second baseman was so popular, the team changed its name to the Naps in his honor.
-After he departed in 1914, a newspaper contest led to fans renaming the team "Indians" in honor of the "Miracle" run that Boston's Braves made to that year's World Championship.
+The Indians contested for only one pennant (unsuccessfully) in the Lajoie era, but the second baseman was so popular the team changed its name to the Naps in his honor.
+After he departed in 1914, a newspaper contest led to fans renaming the team "Indians" in honor of the "Miracle" run that Boston's Braves made to that year's world championship.

 The Tribe made it to the top in 1920, even with the stunning on-field death of their sparkplug shortstop Ray Chapman.
 He took a direct hit in the head on a fast ball launched by New York's Carl Mays on August 16.
 Chapman collapsed at home plate, never regained consciousness and died the following morning.